We are here to help!

 Send us a message at [email protected] with your question or concern and we will respond promptly with the information you need.

 Early Stage support groups are offered throughout the year and are accessible by phone.
-Led by a licensed clinical social workers, this 6-week service provides valuable information and an opportunity to share for people in the early stage of Alzheimer's and related disorders.
+Led by a Certified Consultant, this 6-week service provides valuable information and an opportunity to share for people in the early stage of Alzheimer's and related disorders.

 Alzheimer's Texas has worked for over a decade to assist in the development of community-based respite programs.
 Providing 3 - 4 hours of free care every week, these programs are volunteer run and provide meaningful engagement for a person with early to middle stage Alzheimer's or related disease.
 Caregivers are given the gift of time to take care of items related to their personal health and well-being.
 Many of these programs us our model and receive on-going training and support from our staff.